 Configuration for Rook and Ceph can be configured in multiple ways to provide block devices, shared filesystem volumes or object storage in a kubernetes namespace.
-We have provided several examples to simplify storage setup, but remember there are many tunables and you will need to decide what settings work for your use case and environment.
+While several examples are provided to simplify storage setup, settings are available to optimize various production environments.

-See the example yaml files folder for all the koorinc/ceph setup example spec files.
+See the example yaml files folder for all the rook/ceph setup example spec files.

-The first step to deploy Koor Storage Distribution is to create the CRDs and other common resources.
+The first step to deploy Rook is to create the CRDs and other common resources.
 The configuration for these resources will be the same for most deployments.
 The crds.yaml and common.yaml sets these resources up.

 The examples all assume the operator and all Ceph daemons will be started in the same namespace.
-If you want to deploy the operator in a separate namespace, see the comments throughout
+If deploying the operator in a separate namespace, see the comments throughout

 After the common resources are created, the next step is to create the Operator deployment.
 Several spec file examples are provided in this directory:

 operator.yaml: The most common settings for production deployments

 operator-openshift.yaml: Includes all of the operator settings for running a basic Rook cluster in an OpenShift environment.
 You will also want to review the OpenShift Prerequisites to confirm the settings.